 The following actions are unofficial, meaning you have been notified that your academic progress is unsatisfactory, however, these actions are not permanently marked on your transcript:

 This is a warning for students who have less than 24 attempted credits at UHM and have a cumulative GPA below 2.00.
 Official academic action will not be taken until the student has 24 attempted credits.
 Once the student has 24 attempted credits, they face being placed on Academic Probation or Suspension if they do not raise their cumulative GPA to above 2.00.

-This is a warning for students who have 24 or more attempted credits and whose cumulative GPA is above 2.00, but whose semester GPA is below 2.00.
+This is a warning for students whose cumulative GPA is above 2.00, but whose semester GPA is below 2.00.
 A semester GPA below 2.00 is unsatisfactory and failure to improve may lead to future consequences, including Academic Probation, Suspension, or Dismissal.